 Vascular supply of uterus and ovary

-The Plexus venosus of the uterus and of the vagina drain the uterus into the uterine vein and from there into the Internal Iliac Vein.
-The right ovarian vein drains directly into the Inferior Vena Cava, while the left ovarian vein drains into the left renal vein.
+The plexus venosus of the uterus and the vagina drain the uterus into the uterine vein and from there into the internal iliac vein.
+The right ovarian vein drains directly into the inferior vena cava, while the left ovarian vein drains into the left renal vein.

-The vagina consists of a very elastic, muscular tube that is lined with mucous membrane.
+The vagina consists of a very elastic, muscular tube that is lined with a mucous membrane.
 It is the connection to the uterus and is needed for receiving the penis and sperm.
-In addition, it is the birth canal.
+Also, it is the birth canal.

-Trough the protruding of the uterine portio vaginalis cervicis into the vagina, the Fornix vaginae, the vaginal vault, emerges at the vagina’s upper end.
-In situ, the anterior wall and posterior wall lie close together, so that in cross section, there is an H-shaped lumen.
+Through the protruding of the uterine portio vaginalis cervicis into the vagina, the fornix vaginae, the vaginal vault, emerges at the vagina’s upper end.
+In situ, the anterior wall and posterior wall lie close together, so that in cross-section, there is an H-shaped lumen.
 The vagina is firmly attached to the urethra, which is located ventrally to it.

 The vagina’s mucous membrane